SvenBunge/hs_kostalKSEM_ModbusTCP/README.md

-# Kostal KSEM ModbusTCP (14181)
+# Kostal KSEM G1 / G2 ModbusTCP (14181)

-Gira Homeserver 4 Logikmodule to poll power values from Kostal Smart Energy Meter (KSEM) via Modbus TCP.
+Gira Homeserver 4 Logic module to poll power values from Kostal Smart Energy Meter (KSEM) G1 / G2 via Modbus TCP.

 ## Developer Notes

-Developed for the GIRA HomeServer 4.10 / 4.11!
+Developed for the GIRA HomeServer 4.12.
+Could work with prior versions.
 Licensed under the LGPL to keep all copies & forks free!

 :exclamation: **If you fork this project and distribute the module by your own CHANGE the Logikbaustein-ID because 14181 is only for this one and registered to @SvenBunge !!** :exclamation: